Beau Travail

 Beau Travail (/fr/, French for "good job" or "nice work") is a 1999 French arthouse psychological drama film directed by Claire Denis, who co-wrote the screenplay alongside Jean-Pol Fargeau as an adaptation of the novella Billy Budd by Herman Melville.
-Starring Denis Lavant, Michel Subor and Grégoire Colin.
-An almost dialogue-free movie, it follows the story of a section of French Foreign Legion soldiers training in the desert of Djibouti.
-Parts of the film's soundtrack are taken from Benjamin Britten's 1951 opera based on Melville's novella.
-It received widespread critical acclaim with special attention towards its direction, acting, cinematography, soundtrack and handling of its themes.
-It is widely regarded as one of the finest movies of 1999, of the 1990s, of the 20th century, as well as one of the greatest movies of all time.
-It is also considered one of the best French movies ever made, and it is ranked as one of best movies directed by a female director in movie history.
+Starring Denis Lavant, Michel Subor and Grégoire Colin, it follows the story of a section of French Foreign Legion soldiers training in the desert of Djibouti.

+The film received widespread critical acclaim with special attention towards its direction, acting, cinematography, soundtrack and handling of its themes.
+It is considered one of the best French films and best movies directed by a female director.
+It is currently ranked the 7th best movie of all time by Sight and Sound.

 Plot

 Adjudant-Chef Galoup of the French Foreign Legion reflects on his life from his home in Marseille.
 He recalls his time in Djibouti, where he led a section of men under the command of Commandant Bruno Forestier.
 Galoup admired and envied many of Forestier's qualities, including his clear affection from the men, and retains a wristband with Forestier's name.
 Galoup has a Djiboutian girlfriend, and they often go out dancing.

 A new recruit named Gilles Sentain joins Galoup's section.
 Galoup harbors an immediate and seemingly irrational hostility towards Sentain, and vows to destroy him.
-When Sentain hands a canteen of water to another soldier who is being punished by being forced to dig a large hole in the heat of the day, Galoup chastises Sentain and knocks the water from his hand.
-Sentain strikes Galoup, who retaliates by taking Sentain into the desert and ordering him to walk back to the base alone.
-However, Galoup had previously tampered with Sentain's compass, causing him to become lost and collapse from dehydration in the arid salt flats.
+When Sentain hands a canteen of water to another soldier who is being punished by being forced to dig a large hole in the heat of the day, Galoup chastises Sentain and knocks the canteen from his hand.
+Sentain punches Galoup, who retaliates by taking Sentain into the desert and ordering him to walk back to the base alone.
+Galoup had tampered with Sentain's compass, causing him to become lost and collapse from dehydration in the arid salt flats.

-Sentain is ultimately found and rescued by locals, but never returns to the base and is presumed to have deserted.
-His tampered-with compass is later found by the legionnaires.
-On the assumption that Galoup had attempted to kill Sentain, Galoup is sent back to France by Forestier for a court martial, ending his career in the Foreign Legion.
+Sentain is found and rescued by locals, but never returns to the base and is presumed to have deserted.
+His sabotaged compass is later found by the legionnaires.
+On the assumption that Galoup had attempted to kill Sentain, Galoup is sent back to France by Forestier for a court-martial, ending his career in the Foreign Legion.
 He makes his bed in the immaculate military manner, then lies on top clutching a pistol, and reads aloud the phrase tattooed on his chest: "Sers la bonne cause et meurs" ("Serve the good cause and die").
-Instead he goes to a night club and energetically dances to "The Rhythm of the Night".
+In the final scene, Galoup energetically dances to "The Rhythm of the Night" in the Djiboutian nightclub he once patronized.